 We continue our periodic series ranking the all-time best boxers in the original eight weight classes by today casting our discerning eye on the lightweights.
-For simplicity’s sake, and to spread the glory around, we are ranking fighters in one division only, so you won’t find Henry Armstrong or Barney Ross here as “Homicide Hank” was ranked at featherweight, while Ross is on our list of the all-time greatest welterweights.
-Click the links to see our lists for the flyweight, bantamweight, middleweight and light heavyweight divisions.
-Without further ado, here are the greatest lightweight boxers of all-time, complete with ‘Honorable Mentions.’
+For simplicity’s sake, and to spread the glory around, we list fighters in one division only, so you won’t find Henry Armstrong or Barney Ross here as we rank “Homicide Hank” at featherweight, while Ross is in our pantheon of all-time greatest welterweights.
+Click the links to see our lists for flyweight, bantamweight, middleweight and light heavyweight.
+So without further ado, the greatest lightweights of all-time, complete with ‘Honorable Mentions.’
 Disagree with our picks?
-Leave your comments and give us your own take on the best to ever lace up the gloves at 135.
+Leave your comments and give your own take on the best to ever lace up the gloves at 135.

 12. Jack Blackburn: The man they called “Chappie” never won the world title, but he faced a long list of all-time greats and has the distinction of giving tough battles to three bona fide legends: Sam Langford, Harry Greb and Joe Gans.
 Blackburn claimed to have answered the bell more than 400 times in his long career.